Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 You must select a species genome to start using any Ensembl app.

-You can then investigate the genes, variants and orthologues of that species genome in another app ie the Genome browser or Entity viewer.
+You can then investigate the genes, variants and orthologues of that species genome in another app ie the Genome browser or Feature explorer.

 There are two ways to select a species genome in the Genome selector: